IOC seeks German TV’s evidence of weightlifting corruption

-LAUSANNE, Switzerland (AP) — The International Olympic Committee said Monday it will ask a German broadcaster to share evidence of allegations of doping cover-ups and financial irregularities linked to weightlifting’s revenues from the games.
+LAUSANNE, Switzerland (AP) — The International Olympic Committee will ask a German broadcaster to share evidence of alleged doping cover-ups in weightlifting and financial irregularities linked to the sport’s revenues from the games.

 The program broadcast Sunday by ARD implicated the International Weightlifting Federation and its long-time president, Tamas Aján, an IOC honorary member from Hungary.

-“The accusations are very serious and worrying,” the IOC said in a statement.
+“The accusations are very serious and worrying,” the IOC said in a statement on Monday.

 Because the broadcast “may contain new information” since a previous complaint in 2010 about the Ajan-led IWF’s finances were closed, the IOC said its chief ethics official “will ask ARD for all the documentation in its possession in order to properly address it.”

-ARD’s previous work detailed doping scandals in Russia.
+ARD’s previous work detailing doping scandals in Russia continues to roil Olympic politics more than five years after the first broadcast.

 The allegations are the latest to hit weightlifting after dozens of doping cases were revealed in retests of samples from Olympics since 2008.